x-meowzilla/TracademicHub-old/app/documentation/PointAPI.md

             + errmsg: 'Please login before performing this action.'
     + **Response:** 403
         + Body:
             + errmsg: 'Permission denied.
 Your account is inactive.
-Please contact instructor to re-active your account.'
+Please contact instructor to re-activate your account.'

 + **CREATE**
     + **Description:** Create and save a point record.